MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/controls-and-events-intro.md

 ---
 # Intro to controls and patterns

 In UWP app development, a *control* is a UI element that displays content or enables interaction.
 You create the UI for your app by using controls such as buttons, text boxes, and combo boxes to display data and get user input.

 > **Important APIs**: [Windows.UI.Xaml.Controls namespace](https://msdn.microsoft.com/library/windows/apps/windows.ui.xaml.controls.aspx)

 A *pattern* is a recipe for modifying a control or combining several controls to make something new.
-For example, the [Nav pane](navigationview.md) pattern is a way that you can use a [SplitView](split-view.md) control for app navigation.
-Similarly, you can customize the template of a [Pivot](tabs-pivot.md) control to implement the tab pattern.
+For example, the [master/details](master-details.md) pattern is a way that you can use a [SplitView](split-view.md) control for app navigation.
+Similarly, you can customize the template of a [NavigationView](navigationview.md) control to implement the tab pattern.

 In many cases, you can use a control as-is.
 But XAML controls separate function from structure and appearance, so you can make various levels of modification to make them fit your needs.
 In the [Style](../style/index.md) section, you can learn how to use [XAML styles](xaml-styles.md) and [control templates](control-templates.md) to modify a control.

 In this section, we provide guidance for each of the XAML controls you can use to build your app UI.
 To start, this article shows you how to add controls to your app.
 There are 3 key steps to using controls to your app:

 - Add a control to your app UI.
 - Set properties on the control, such as width, height, or foreground color.
 - Add code to the control's event handlers so that it does something.

 ## Add a control